Jun 28, 2022 by QNL

-Qatar National Library promises to offer its members a fun-filled summer break with activities that will attract children, young adults, and those interested in research and learning.
-Highlights of July include virtual summer camp activities for young adults, a guide to the open access fund, stories of Palestine and a journey to Jerusalem.
+Doha, Qatar - June 28, 2022: Qatar National Library promises to offer its visitors a fun-filled summer break with activities that will attract children, young adults, and those interested in research and learning.
+Highlights of July include the summer camp activities for young adults, the children’s summer reading challenge and a lecture on the evolution of the image of Arabs in Western cinema and press.

-The Library will continue to offer fun and engaging events throughout July 2021.
+The Library will continue to host a variety of fun and engaging events online throughout July and August 2022.
+As the Library will host several in-person events, participants are reminded to adhere to the latest COVID-19 guidelines set by the Ministry of Public Health to ensure the well-being and safety of the community.
 For a complete list of events, please visit the Events page on the Library’s website (www.qnl.qa/en/events).

 Out of Stock